nongdaxiaofeng/RFAthM6A/README.md

 RFAthM6A is a tool for predicting m6A sites in Arabidopsis thaliana.

 1. Prerequisites to use RFAthM6A

 Python3 is installed in the computer.
 R software is installed in the computer.
 The R package randomForest is installed.

 If randomForest is not installed, you can run this command in R:
 >install.packages('randomForest')

 2. Use well-trained models to predict m6A sites in Arabidopsis thaliana.

+1) Prepare exon sequences in fasta format.
+Below is a sequence in fasta format:

+>